clarktrimble/ba-blog/content/blog/latex-cv/index.md

 [Texmaker](https://www.xm1math.net/texmaker/) is the one I used last time.

-It did a good job and I especially appreciated the solid built-in package management.
+It did a good job and I especially appreciated the solid, built-in package management.

 ### TeX Live